National law · source: Normattiva

 • Law 132/2025 does not replace the AI Act: it is a dual track.
 An Italian SME must comply with both — the European Regulation (directly applicable) and the national law.

 • It is largely a law of principles and delegation: many detailed rules will arrive with the legislative decrees expected by October 2026.
-Today it is binding as to principles, authorities and certain specific provisions (e.g. criminal, professions, employment).
+Today it binds on principles, authorities and some specific rules (e.g. criminal, professions, employment).

-• Immediate practical relevance for SMEs: the rules on the use of AI in the intellectual professions (AI as a support tool, with the human element prevailing) and the transparency/information obligations towards workers.
+• Immediate practical relevance for SMEs: the rules on the use of AI in the intellectual professions (AI as a support tool, with the prevalence of human work) and the transparency/information obligations towards workers.

 • The framework is human-centric: human oversight and the responsibility of the person remain the centre of gravity.

-• Italian reference authorities: AgID (promotion) and ACN (supervision and penalties); for personal data, the Garante remains competent.
+• Italian reference authorities: AgID (promotion) and ACN (supervision and penalties); for personal data, the Garante remains.

 Practical obligations for a deployer / SME

-1. Monitor the implementing decrees (window until October 2026): the detailed rules will bear on concrete obligations and penalties.
+1. Monitor the implementing decrees (window until October 2026): the detailed rules will affect concrete obligations and penalties.

-2. Intellectual professions: if AI is used in professional activity, document that it is a support tool and that the prevalence of human/intellectual work is maintained; ensure information to the client where due.
+2. Intellectual professions: if AI is used in professional activity, document that it is a support tool and that the prevalence of human/intellectual work remains; ensure client information where required.

-3. Employment: inform workers about the use of AI systems that concern them; coordinate with employment-law obligations and with the AI Act.
+3. Employment: inform workers about the use of AI systems that concern them; coordinate with labour-law obligations and with the AI Act.

-4. Healthcare (where applicable): comply with the provisions on the use of AI in support of (not replacing) clinical decision-making and on informed consent.
+4. Healthcare (where applicable): comply with the provisions on the use of AI to support (not replace) clinical decision-making and on informed consent.

-5. Transparency on synthetic content: guard against the criminal-law risk associated with deepfakes and the unlawful dissemination of altered content.
+5. Transparency on synthetic content: safeguard against the criminal risk linked to deepfakes and the unlawful dissemination of altered content.

-6. Coordinate the Law 132 controls with those of the AI Act and the GDPR within a single internal governance framework, avoiding duplicated compliance efforts.
+6. Coordinate the Law 132 controls with those of the AI Act and the GDPR within a single internal governance framework, avoiding duplicated obligations.

-Positioning note (NomotecnIA): NomotecnIA provides guidance and readiness support; it is not a notified body and does not issue conformity certifications.
+Positioning note (NomotecnIA): NomotecnIA provides guidance and support towards readiness; it is not a notified body and does not issue certifications of compliance.

 Meta · fields 13–15